FAQs - Frequently Asked Questions

 Diversity is not just a buzzword.
 Planting a diversity of trees on your own property is a great way to help preserve our iconic green urban canopy, as well as providing the climatic, environmental, economic, and social benefits associated with trees.
 Tree diversity is most important to a healthy urban forest environment in the future and is an insurance to the unprecedented effects of climate change.

 How many trees are in a “tree package”?

 Each package will come with one to two trees (depending on package selected), a bag of mulch, and a trunk guard for each tree (if needed).

-I only want [x] type of tree, not the other tree in the package.
-Can I substitute one tree for another within a 2-tree package?
+I only want one type of tree and not the other tree in the package.
+Can I substitute one tree for another?

 Unfortunately, we cannot substitute certain trees in the packages for others.
 The mixture of trees is part of the ReLeaf initiative to promote tree diversity in Winnipeg.
 Some single tree packages are included because they have special characteristics that address other canopy issues.

 You can ask about tree donations by emailing email@example.com